nimbella/demo-projects/election/README.md

 ### How to share your project?

-The output of `nim project deploy` will will include a URL to where your application is running in the Nimbella cloud.
+The output of `nim project deploy` will include a URL to where your application is running in the Nimbella cloud.
 You may also find this URL by running `nim auth current --web`.

 An example output of the project deployment follows.